First Time Home Buyer With Bad Credit Mortgage Guidelines

 - The most common first time home buyer with bad credit are FHA Loans

-- What is the minimum credit scores and down payment requirement on FHA Loans?
+What are the minimum credit scores and down payment requirements on FHA Loans?

-- To qualify for a 3.5% down payment FHA Loans, borrowers need a 580 FICO middle credit score.
-Home buyers with credit scores under 580 FICO down to 500 FICO can qualify for FHA Loans, however, the minimum down payment requirement is 10%.
+- To qualify for a 3.5% down payment FHA Loans, borrowers need a 580 FICO middle credit score

-- Yes.
-First Time Home Buyer with bad credit can qualify for FHA Loans without the need of paying off outstanding collections and charge off accounts.
-However, most lenders want to see timely payments by borrowers for past 12 months.
+- First Time Home Buyer with bad credit can qualify for FHA Loans without the need of paying off outstanding collections and charge off accounts

 Benefits Of Being Homeowner Versus Renter